 The end products are classified into different grades.
 Which identify the number of weaves along a linear inch of the surface of the hat.
 So if you count how many strands of straw along an Inch that is the approximate grade.
 Some other factors play a part like the finishing details but you get the idea.
 The finer the weave, the more time and effort has gone into the Hat.

 It would be great if that was the end of it… but it’s not.
 A grade 12 in one shop will be a grade 14 in another and a grade 10 in a third store.
 Some vendors prefer to ignore numerical grades and class them as fino, fino-fino or super fino.
 The vertical count is almost always different to the horizontal count and you can often see areas on a hat where the weave is finer than other areas.
-These are Hand made, so they will have small imperfections.
+These authentic Panama hats are Handmade, so they will have small imperfections.
+Don’t expect a production line Panama hat factory.
+These are made by artisans.

 How to avoid paying Precio del gringo?

-Nowdays a lot of places have learned that the truth always comes out and customers will recommend places where they get fair treatment.
-That’s why we always recommend our favorite Hatmakers store to all our shore excursions in Manta.
+Nowadays a lot of places have learned that the truth always comes out and customers will recommend places where they get fair treatment.
+That’s why we always recommend our favourite Hatmakers store to all our shore excursions in Manta.
 Montecuador Hats.
 They have a great store that is always getting better.
 The prices are displayed on all goods in a transparent and honest manner.
-They are happy to give demonstrations and explications about the manufacture, Qualities, Finishing and even proper use and maintenance a Montecristi Panama hat They´ll even tell you how you should put on, take off and wear the hat.
-I thought it was obvious but they soon taught me how little I knew..
+They are happy to give demonstrations and explications about the manufacture, Qualities, Finishing and even proper use and maintenance a Montecristi Panama hat.
+They´ll even tell you how you should put on, take off and wear the hat.
+I thought it was obvious but they soon taught me how little I knew.
+That’s why we recommend them on or Best things to do in Manta blog.

 Visiting a place like Montecuador hats makes getting a great product at a fair price very easy for all our tours in Manta.
 If you go anywhere else and there are no prices on the goods… You have been warned.
 Remember bartering is a local custom so make sure whatever price they tell you.
 Your instant reply should always be “Porque tan caro?”
 (Why SO expensive?)